 Things I have liked so far:

-- You get free Teledoc — which means I can assess my family and call in to have a doctor help us.
+- You get free Teladoc on their Direct Membership — which means I can assess my family and call in to have a doctor help us, pretty much any time of day (which could decrease doctor or emergency room visits).

 - I emailed with a question and they called me back with the answer to ask if I had any other questions.
 Very nice touch.

-The MAIN reason I switched was their quick turn-around, and their promise to negotiate for you.
-I just feel more secure with this, and I finally feel “settled”
+The MAIN reason I switched was their quick turn-around, and their medical advocacy department helps find low cost options.
+I just feel more secure with this, and I finally feel “settled”.

-I mean, the reason you get insurance is for the BIG stuff, not the strep throats or small things you can be seen for…
+I mean, the reason you get this type of thing for is for the BIG stuff, not the strep throats or small things you can be seen for…

 If you register, I’d also love it if you used my name (Hilary Erickson) or website under the comment as to how you heard about them. 🙂 It helps me out.